Chart Color Schemes

 Yamba is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Yamba, as per the most recent Census data, 75.5% of dwellings were houses with the remaining 24.5% consisting of semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro NSW where 82.6% of dwellings were houses.
-Home ownership in Yamba stood at 53.3%, with mortgaged properties at 18.4% and rented ones at 28.3%.
-The median monthly mortgage repayment was $1,630, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Yamba was $400 compared to Non-Metro NSW's $330.
-Nationally, Yamba's mortgage repayments were below the Australian average of $1,863 while rents exceeded the national figure of $375.
+Yamba's dwelling structures, as per the latest Census, consisted of 75.5% houses and 24.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Yamba was at 53.3%, with mortgaged dwellings at 18.4% and rented ones at 28.3%.
+The median monthly mortgage repayment in Yamba was $1,630, below Regional NSW's average of $1,733.
+Median weekly rent in Yamba was recorded at $400, compared to Regional NSW's $330.
+Nationally, Yamba's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing